Changing The Law One Paw At A Time

 “Animal sentience is a complicated issue to discuss,” said Vini Dalvi, CCO at Publicis Toronto, “but creating a petition that showcases the power of these living creatures by having them take action and sign was the perfect way to showcase that they’re more than just property.”

 Taking to streets and parks across Toronto, the volunteers from Mattie’s Place kicked off the campaign in June, hosting a booth at Woofstock – North America’s Largest Dog Festival – and partnering with local pet stores, dog walkers, and groomers to place petitions in their stores across the Province for customers to sign.
+Mattie’s Place even got the Red Hot Chilli Peppers – strong supporters of animal rights – to help gather a few signatures backstage while in Toronto for their July show.

 The campaign is looking to gather as many signatures as possible from both humans and pets alike during the summer, before working with a Member of Parliament to present the Pet-ition before the House of Commons upon its resumption in September.